umhau/umhau.github.io/_posts/2021-11-18-change-display-name-outlook.md

 ---
 layout: post
-title: An Odyssey with Outlook
+title: 'An Odyssey with Outlook: a Tale of Failure'
 author: umhau
 description: "Frustration breeds annoyance breeds contempt"
 tags: